Ember Tetra Care Guide 2026: Size, Diet, Tankmates & Lifespan

 Ember Tetra: Breeding

-Ember Tetras are relatively easy to fish to breed.
+Ember Tetras are relatively easy fish to breed.
 They will often breed in a community tank if the conditions are right.

 To induce breeding, it's best to raise the temperature of the tank to 82° to 86°Fahrenheit.
 It's also essential to maintain good water quality and plenty of hiding places for the fry.